FatherNelson/Project2_4061/OS/Project3/Project_3_Threaded_WebServer/README.md

 worker searches the cache for it.
 If in cache, the data is loaded from there.
 If not, the data is loaded from disk and then copied to cache so that future requests for that data don't require the server to load things from disk.
+The least frequently used cache entry is replaced if the cache is of greater size than specified in the initial args.
 The server and threads run until interrupted with ctrl-C.  However, infrastructure is in place to rejoin the threads and clean up the program if we wanted to change this behavior.

 3. Explanation of caching mechanism used
 The cache, to avoid having a hard limit on size, was made to be a dynamically allocated cache.
 That is, when a new request was made, the cache would store a new resource within the cache and on subsequent requests the response would originate from the randomly populated cache rather than via a disk lookup.
-The cache had no policy for dealing with overflow as it was assumed that the number of cached resources would be few enough that the cache could grow indefinitely.
-So, for every new request a new cache entry was made, thus avoiding an upper bound.
+So, for every new request a new cache entry was made, thus avoiding a hard upper bound.
-There was an LRU implementation where before every addition to the cache, there was an attempt to sort the most queried cache requests at the front of the cache.
-This had the dual effect of making lookup times for frequent searches faster as well as shortening the amount of cache queries stored.
+There was an LFU implementation where before every addition to the cache, there was an attempt to sort the most queried cache requests at the front of the cache.
+This had the dual effect of making lookup times for frequent searches faster as well as allowing easy replacement of entries at the end of the array.

 4. Explanation of policy to dynamically change the worker thread pool size N/A